Piyush-sri11/nomophobia/Readme.md

   - scikit-learn
   - jupyter or jupyterlab

-Use pip install -r requirements.txt
-Install missing libraries using pip install <library_name>.
+Use \'''sh pip install -r requirements.txt \''' Install missing libraries using \'''sh pip install <library_name>\'''

 ## How to Use
 1. Clone the repository or download the notebook file.